 That’s the “secret”.
 Put your learning time on your calendar and it will happen.
 Give yourself permission to invest in your professional development.
 It’s OK, honestly!

 Book some meetings with yourself to work through online project management training.
 Book a day out of the office for a classroom course or a conference.
 The world won’t stop, your project will still be there tomorrow.

-Training requiring some commitment of up to a day is good for:
+Advantages of training requiring commitment of up to a day

 - When you need to take a break from the day-to-day and really immerse yourself in something new.

 - When you want to meet people in a similar situation (although you may not create lasting relationships if you’ve only spent six hours with them)